Marker-Inc-Korea/AutoRAG/docs/source/tutorial.md

 And that's it!
 You successfully found the optimal RAG pipeline for your dataset and deployed it.
-Now, you can make your custom config file, write better config yaml file, and evaluate it again and again for better result.
+Now, you can make your custom config file, write a better config YAML file, and evaluate it again and again for the better result.

 Or just launch a new RAG product with your saved time with AutoRAG!